cym13/lookout/README.rst

 ==========

-I strongly recommend watching `that video`__ from Christopher Domas about Cantor Dust, a program he wrote and never released that servers the same purpose.
+I strongly recommend watching `that video`__ from Christopher Domas about Cantor Dust, a program he wrote and never released that serves the same purpose.

 .. _video: https://www.youtube.com/watch?v=4bM3Gut1hIk